-Every Wednesday between 5 and 6pm during full term (regardless of whether a Wednesday afternoon event is scheduled) the Faculty offers refreshments at CMS.
+Light refreshments are offered in the Central Core between 5pm and 6pm on most Wednesdays during Michaelmas and Lent full terms (in particular, whenever a Wednesday afternoon event is scheduled).
 Part III students are encouraged to use the opportunity to socialise or meet with their study groups.